 Faculties, institutes and campuses

-The University of Auckland conducts teaching and learning within eight faculties and at two large-scale research institutes.
+The University of Auckland conducts teaching and learning within eight faculties and two large-scale research institutes.

 In addition to the impressive 16-hectare City Campus, the University has specialist campuses in other areas of Auckland and the North Island.
-All University campuses are smoke-free environments.
+From 2010, all University campuses became smoke-free environments.

 Faculty of Arts